Skip to main content

 • Water (750ml), which I rarely drink

-• Small Sistema container for spare rigs, slugs, scissors, fishing license, etc.
+• Silicone bag for spare rigs, slugs, scissors, fishing license, microfibre towel (brown).

 • Fish grip for dealing with sharks